Two Blue Hearts

 Two Blue Hearts (Dua Hati Biru) is 2024 Indonesian family drama film directed by Gina S. Noer and Dinna Jasanti.
-The film is a sequel to Two Blue Stripes, starring Angga Yunanda, Aisha Nurra Datau, and Farrell Rafisqy.Two Blue Hearts premiered in Indonesian cinemas on 17 April 2024.
+The film is a sequel to Two Blue Stripes, starring Angga Yunanda, Aisha Nurra Datau (replacing Adhisty Zara from previous film), and the child actor Farrell Rafisqy.
+Two Blue Hearts premiered in Indonesian cinemas on 17 April 2024.

 Synopsis

 The story of Bima and Dara continues.
 A young couple who were once married because of a mistake.
-Four years have passed, Dara decides to return to Jakarta to reunite with her small family, Bima and Adam.
+Four years have passed, and Dara decides to return to Jakarta and reunite with her small family, Bima and Adam.
 Separated since Adam was born, Dara must try to get closer to her child despite various problems in her household.